contentauth/c2pa-python/docs/native-resources-management.md

 > The MRO is computed using C3 linearization, which enforces two rules: children appear before their parents, and left-to-right order from the class definition is preserved.
 For `class Context(ManagedResource, ContextProvider)`:
 >
 > 1. `Context`: the class itself always comes first.
-> 2. `ManagedResource` :first listed parent, nothing else requires it to appear later.
+> 2. `ManagedResource`: first listed parent, nothing else requires it to appear later.
 > 3. `ContextProvider`: second listed parent, must come after `ManagedResource` to preserve declaration order.
 > 4. `ABC`: parent of `ContextProvider`, must come after its child.
 > 5. `object`: root of everything (all objects), always last.